FractalProject/FractalProject.github.io/about.md

 text editor all the way to creating convolutional neural networks and implementing reinforcement learning algorithms.

-In addition to our guides, we are also interested in researching researching applications of reinforcement learning (RL), and exploring new methods in RL.
+In addition to our guides, we are also interested in researching applications of reinforcement learning (RL), and exploring new methods in RL.

 ---